shortstheory/dtn-unetstack/README.md

 ```

 ## Open Issues
+* Is a TTL'ed message the same as a failed message and worth informing the other node about?
+Ideally even failed messages should go back up to router?
+* Do we need to broadcast on our own topic?
 * Do all PDUs take all the available size with padding?
 * Do we need a success PDU when we get link layer results?
 * What do we tell the other node when a TTL expires?
     * idea is to create new PDUs for this task
+    * Should we have a separate failed TTL message and a separate general failure message?
+    * but we can probably only send a failure message when a TTL expires
 * Why do DDN's/DFN's have to: set to the sending node?
 * How do I get the last sent message time on a link?
 * Do we need to serialize PDUs as JSON?
 Can't we just store the bytes of the PDU?